Graduate Program in Speech-Language Pathology

 Students are accepted into the program in the Fall semester only.
 The application deadline is February 1 of the year for which prospective candidates apply.
 The graduate program at Queens College is full-time only.
 The application process is competitive.

-of Graduate Admissions at Queens College in Jefferson Hall (room 105, phone: 718-997-5200).
+Applicants must apply online through the Graduate Admissions website.
 See the Graduate Admissions website for complete details.

 Applicant must meet the requirements for general admission to graduate programs at Queens College and the Speech-Language Pathology program.
 Contact the Office

 of Graduate Admissions for all requirements.
 The requirements noted here are in addition to the general requirements for admission to graduate programs at Queens College.

 1. A general GPA of B (3.0) or better